The Client: A centre forward who had played professional football for 5 years

 - The footballer was fully engaged in the consultations and it benefitted him on a number of levels.

 - He was happier in himself and was a nice person to be around at home.

 - He enjoyed training more and got more involved in the banter.

 - He began to play to his strengths and used his pace and movement much better, scoring many more goals in training and when he got given opportunities to play in matches.

-If you’d like to learn more about how I could help you or a team-mate why not book a 20 minute free Booster Session by clicking this link.
+If you’d like to learn more about how I could help you or a team-mate why not get in touch.

 T: +44 7734 697769